Skip to main content

 The Assignment

-Part 1 - Get Ready For Monday - Build Project & Do Some Budget Segregation
+Part 1 - Build Project & Do Some Budget Segregation

 For the first part of this assignment, I want you to do: